 The Very Hungry Caterpillar Teaching Plan

-Strategies for introducing Eric Carle's The Very Hungry Caterpillar to your students and ideas for activities after you've read the book to them.
+Strategies for introducing Eric Carle's The Very Hungry Caterpillar to your students and ideas for activities after you've read the book

 - Grades: PreK–K, 1–2

 About the Book

 A small caterpillar emerges from an egg and begins eating everything in sight.
 Finally, it is no longer hungry and no longer small.
 The big, fat caterpillar builds a cocoon around himself and finally emerges as a beautiful butterfly.
 In fact, what Carle calls the cocoon is really the pupa or chrysalis.
 The Very Hungry Caterpillar is unique in that it actually has the holes eaten by the caterpillar.
 Like most of Carle's books, it is illustrated with tissue-paper collages replendent with color and detail..

 Here are a few strategies for introducing the book to the class.